Paranormal investigators with TV show ‘Ghost Hunters’ film at O’Fallon coffee shop

 “In less than 15 minutes, (the coffee shop) became a different place,” said Land, 54.
 “They moved furniture.
 They took pictures down, and there were all these bright lights.
 Each one of us had to take a photo, and we had to sign a contract in case we will be included in the background.”

-Land wasn’t paid for the hour and a half that the TV crew occupied the premises, but they all bought something to eat or drink.
+Land wasn’t paid for the hour and a half that the TV show occupied the premises, but cast and crew members all bought something to eat or drink.
 She had an interesting conversation with Wilson, who once lived in Italy, her native country.

 The new “Ghost Hunters” season begins Aug.
 21. Producers told Land to check back later to find out which episode will feature the coffee shop.